code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 each run, while the `label` should stay the same.

 ## How to convert deprecated `<prepro>` scripts.
-To update a setup based on a script called with the deprecated `<prepro>` tag, simply copy the contents of that script in the "local functions" section of the optional `DATA/cs_user_scripts.py` user scripts, renaming `main` to another chosen name, for example `prepro`.
+To update in __repository__ a setup based on a script called with the deprecated `<prepro>` tag, simply copy the contents of that script in the "local functions" section of the optional `DATA/cs_user_scripts.py` user scripts, renaming `main` to another chosen name, for example `prepro`.

 Remove the section resembling: